Maharramoff/cross-field-validation/README.md

 CrossFieldConstraintValidator interface, providing the logic for your specific constraints.

-**1. Annotation Processing:** When the validation framework encounters the `@EnableCrossFieldConstraints` annotation on a class, it triggers the `CrossFieldConstraintsEnabler`.
+**1. Annotation Processing:** When the validation framework encounters the `@EnableCrossFieldConstraints` annotation on a class, it triggers the `CrossFieldValidationProcessor`.

-**2. Validator Execution:** The `CrossFieldConstraintsEnabler` iterates through registered `CrossFieldConstraintValidator` implementations.
+**2. Validator Execution:** The `CrossFieldValidationProcessor` iterates through registered `CrossFieldConstraintValidator` implementations.

 **3. Field Analysis:** Each validator analyzes the fields of the object, looking for its corresponding annotation (